learnitmyway/learnitmyway/content/post/2016/11/11/learning-material-software-development.md

 Textbook

 One of the classics (and for good reason too), this book gets you thinking in the right direction when it comes to designing software that is reusable, maintainable, flexible and scalable.

+**<a href="https://www.safaribooksonline.com/library/view/clean-code/9780134661742/" target="_blank"
+rel="noopener">Clean Code</a>** (2016) Robert Martin
+Online video series

+After reading Clean Code I can highly recommend watching the video series to make the lessons more concrete, especially the videos on
+<a href="https://en.wikipedia.org/wiki/Test-driven_development" target="_blank" rel="noopener">TDD</a>.
+I found the astronomy segments at the beginning of each lesson unnecessary, so I would skip those.
+The episodes on architecture and BDD were quite abstract, so I would recommend skipping those as well.

 **<a href="https://www.goodreads.com/book/show/10284614-the-clean-coder?from_search=true" target="_blank"
 rel="noopener">Clean Coder</a>** (2011) Robert Martin